 Applications in English should include:

-• A cover letter indicating the top three projects of election in the order of preference (see below) and the indication of the countries of residence during the last 3 years;
+- A cover letter indicating their motivation for the selection of this project and the indication of the countries of residence during the last 3 years

-• Two recommendation letters sent directly by the referees to email@example.com with the subject: “Letter concerning - Surname Name” and full contact details of the reference persons;
+- Two recommendation letters sent directly by the referees to HR-Life-Sci@dundee.ac.uk with the subject: “TRIM-NET” and full contact details of the reference persons

-Application in a single pdf file should be sent by e-mail to firstname.lastname@example.org with indication of “TRIM-NET application” in the subject line.
+Please attach this information as a single pdf file to your online application.
 Equal consideration will be given to female and male applicants.

 We are one of the UK’s leading universities – internationally recognised for our expertise across a range of disciplines and research breakthroughs in multiple areas, including science, medicine and engineering, amongst many others.
 Conveniently located on the banks of River Tay, our main city-centre campus is at the heart of Dundee - an up-and-coming, friendly, compact and affordable city with a rich heritage in design and technology.
 Just a short walk from the V&A Museum of Design Dundee, we’re close to both the train and bus stations.
 We also have campuses at Ninewells Hospital and in Kirkcaldy which are easily accessible via local transport links.